 That brings us to the first contender on the list, OpenPhone.
 A comprehensive business phone system designed to meet your company’s needs, OpenPhone allows you to add a work number to any supported internet-enabled device, including your mobile phone (via our mobile app) and computer.
 Whether you run on Android, iOS, or our browser app, you’ll have access to all of your business phone information — no desk phone required.

-All OpenPhone plans include access to the platform’s features, which are:
+All OpenPhone plans include access to:

 - Unlimited calling, SMS, and MMS to the US and Canada